saeyslab/multinichenetr/vignettes/basic_analysis.md

 Now we will run the MultiNicheNet wrapper.
-In the function `multi_nichenet_analysis`, we need to specify that we use one Seurat object of which all cell types should be considered as both receptor and sender by setting `sender_receiver_separate = FALSE`.
+In the function `multi_nichenet_analysis`, we need to specify that we use one Seurat object of which all cell types should be considered as both receiver and sender by setting `sender_receiver_separate = FALSE`.
 This setting will call the underlying `multi_nichenet_analysis_combined` pipeline function.